BlancOfficial/BlancoCentral/README.md

 _Discord.js_ Module has been uploaded, god bless github desktop not having a file upload limit

-To run the program solo, open terminal within the _BLANCOBOT_ Folder and type node bot.js
+To run the program solo, open terminal within the _BLANCOBOT_ Folder and type _node BruhBot/BlancoBot.js_

 # BruhBot